Skip to Content

 How many beneficiaries can I have in my will?

 There is no limit to how many beneficiaries you name in your will.
 Even if you only have one beneficiary, it is recommended that secondary beneficiaries be named.
-For example, if your will states that your estate is to be divided up equally among your adult children, you may want to specify that if something should happen to one of those children, their share of the estate would then pass to any children they have.
+For example, what if your Will states that your estate is to be divided equally among your adult children?
+What happens if one of them dies before you?
+You may want to specify where the child’s share passes.
+Many people would like the share to pass to the deceased child’s children.
 Otherwise, their share would automatically be divided between your remaining adult children.

 What Our clients are saying